 Discover the Legend of the Boojum

 One of our favorite local tales, The Legend of the Boojum and Hootin’ Annie, surfaces around this time every year and makes its way around the internet to help explain some mysterious noises heard around Haywood County.
 Read up on this story and decide for yourself the truth behind the Boojum!

 Get Lost in the Cold Mountain Corn Maize

 A classic and eerie adventure, the corn maze at Cold Mountain promises plenty of excitement and surprises around every turn.
-Check out The Carpetbagger’s experience at the maze earlier this October!
+Check out The Carpetbagger’s experience at the maze last October!

 Hike Mysteriously-Named Trails

 There are a few trails around Haywood with some slightly scary names—but we promise you aren’t in any danger of being spooked!
 But with views like these, you might end up a little breathless.